4 Exploratory Data Analysis

 geom_smooth(se = FALSE, linewidth = 1.1, alpha = 0.9) +

-These patterns emphasise that age alone does not determine churn.
-Instead, demographic characteristics interact with behavioural indicators to shape retention dynamics.
-Considering age jointly with measures of spending, engagement, and credit usage provides a more complete picture of customer behaviour than any single feature on its own.
+These patterns emphasize that age alone does not determine churn.
+Instead, demographic characteristics interact with behavioral indicators to shape retention dynamics.
+Considering age jointly with measures of spending, engagement, and credit usage provides a more complete picture of customer behavior than any single feature on its own.

 The numerical features reveal stronger and more actionable patterns.
 Customers who contact customer service frequently, particularly four or more times within a year, churn at higher rates.
 This suggests that repeated service interactions may reflect dissatisfaction or unresolved problems.
 Spending activity, measured by total transaction amount over twelve months, shows a similarly strong relationship with retention.
 Active customers display higher and more varied spending, whereas churners typically have substantially lower transaction volumes.
 Declines in spending may therefore serve as early indicators of disengagement.